 - We use New Zealand water, fresh New Zealand fruits and source our botanicals from a local supplier.

 - Our bottles are 100% recyclable (watch this space for our refill program!).

 - We use synthetic corks instead of natural corks, which are also 100% recyclable.

 - The packaging we use to get our products safely to your door has been chosen specifically because we believe it is lighter on the planet.
-We use shipper boxes, paper tape, stickers and tissue paper instead of plastic, and paper filler instead of bubble wrap.
+We use sustainably sourced, locally made recyclable shipper boxes, paper gummed tape, paper stickers and tissue paper instead of plastic, and paper filler instead of bubble wrap.
 Which means, everything can go into the compost!*

 *Depending on your waste set-up.

 Whether it be from the distilling process or packaging process, unfortunately as a manufacturer we do produce waste.
 But we’re committed to reducing what goes to landfill:

 - Botanical waste produced from the distilling process is placed in our compost.

 - We currently host about 10,000 compost worms who eat all of our veggie scraps produced from our property.
 We’re constantly adding more levels and use this to feed all of our plants – some of which are used in the distilling process.